input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 We will first use a pre-built Plutus validator script that always returns `True`.
 This is the simplest possible validator script (though it is not very useful except as a placeholder/test script!).

-5. Download the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/AlwaySucceeds.plutus) Plutus script.

-Obtain the script address
+5. Download the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/AlwaySucceeds.plutus) Plutus script, and obtain the script address

 ``
 cardano-cli address build ...